cyc1116/belkirk-jekyll-demo/index.md

     the biotechnology sector.
   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
-sub_heading: Chemistry and Material Sciences
+sub_heading: Chemistry and Material Sciences Department at University of Science and Technology of China
 textline: |
   Belkirk College of Engineering